 Another crucial issue that you can never overlook when carrying out a transaction of this nature is the presence of security interests over assets that may impede your rights or a buying party’s rights to ownership.
 When handling this issue, you’ll need to inspect if any third parties have the security of the assets proposed to be transferred during the sale on the Personal Property Securities (PPS) Register.
 Seeing that the purchase or sale of a rental or hire company is considered as an asset sale, it’s vital to clear up any security issues so that the object of a transaction can be released without difficulties.

 ISSUE #3: NOT HAVING RESTRAINTS

 During transactions over rental companies, one consideration that many fail to make is that they don’t put restraints that protect both parties in the exchange.
 Having restraints that lay out what is prevented, where it applies, and how long it applies is crucial because it does the following:

 - Protects existing customer and supplier relationships within the rental or hire business being sold or bought.

 - Protects the value of the business after the acquisition is made.

 - Protects the goodwill being bought by the buyer (which is seen as a seller’s restraint).

 As valuable as jumping into the hire and rental industry may be, buying or selling a business is an endeavour that entails considering crucial details that may make or break the transaction.
 By considering the three issues mentioned above, you’ll be able to ensure that the business you’re buying or selling exchanges hands smoothly without any long-term complications afterwards!

-We’re a legal firm in Milton that specialises in servicing the commercial law, brand protection, and corporate law needs of Australian businesses and entities.
+We’re a legal firm in Brisbane that specialises in servicing the commercial law, brand protection, and corporate law needs of Australian businesses and entities.
 Get in touch with us today to learn more about how we can best serve your legal needs!